The Government is committed to reducing child poverty and improving the wellbeing of all children and young people.

 Improving the material wellbeing of households affected by poverty will have significant impact on their overall wellbeing and help unleash the skills and capabilities of our children, young people and their whānau.

-The Child Poverty Reduction legislation
+Child Poverty Reduction and Wellbeing Legislation

 Legislation, introduced by the former Prime Minister, Rt Hon Jacinda Ardern, who was also the Minister for Child Poverty Reduction, aims to help achieve a significant and sustained reduction in child poverty and to improve the wellbeing of children and young people in New Zealand.

 The legislation, passed in December 2018 with near unanimous support, establishes an ongoing level of political accountability that we’ve never had before.
 It is a key lever in ensuring policy momentum endures through successive governments.